darklang/dark/services/README.md

   A list of commands to apply the configs in this service

 - `k8s.deployment.template`:
   Template file of a deployment.
-This template file is filled with values such as the ID of containers, and some other values (TODO).
-During a deploy, the template is filled with vars from `containers`, `template-vars` and the command line.
-Missing template vars causes an error, before being deployed.
+During a deploy, the template is filled with vars from `containers` (automatically derived) and `template-vars` (filled in from command line or from default)

 - `k8s.deployment.containers`:
   List of containers used in this deployment.
 The container name must match a